xray-forge/stalker-xrf-engine/doc/BUILDING_CUSTOM_GAME_PACKAGE.md

 Comparing to normal gamedata builds the only needed thing is full assets list. <br/>
-To build package you will need [extended](https://gitlab.com/xray-forge/stalker-xrf-resources-extended) assets and one of locales, for example [en](https://gitlab.com/xray-forge/stalker-xrf-resources-locale-en). <br/>
+To build package you will need [extended](https://gitlab.com/xray-forge/stalker-xrf-resources-extended) assets and one of locales packs, for example [en](https://gitlab.com/xray-forge/stalker-xrf-resources-locale-en). <br/>

-After cloning suggested repositories or providing custom assets, you should list them in 'config.json'.
+After cloning suggested repositories or providing custom assets, you should list them in 'config.json' if paths are different from already suggested.

 ### 🏗️ Running build